 Winter Term Student Led Courses

-The department supporting the course endorses the student leader, who will organize and conduct the course and propose its syllabus.
-The department shall designate a faculty supervisor.
+The chair or director of the department/program supporting the course will forward, via email to Janis Audet, a written endorsement of the student leader and will designate a faculty supervisor for the proposed course.
+The designated faculty supervisor will also forward, via email to Janis Audet, a statement accepting this role.
+The Curriculum Committee will consider this information along with the course proposal form.
+The student leader will organize and conduct the course and propose its syllabus.
 Student leaders shall consult with the faculty supervisor on a regular basis.
 The faculty supervisor shall determine credit.
 These courses are graded Credit/No Credit.
 Student-led courses are subject to the following restrictions:

 a.
 The proposal should be submitted to the Curriculum Committee by the end of the second week of the fall semester.